thomas-bouvier/my-spack-envs/local/pdi-tutorial/cpu.ubuntu2404.spack/README.md

 # local/pdi-tutorial/cpu.ubuntu2404.spack

-Use on of the following commands to generate a container recipe
+Use one of the following commands to generate a container recipe:

 ```console
 # Docker